tobgu/qcache/README.rst

 **************************
 Since QCache is single thread, single process, the way to scale capacity is by adding more servers.
 If you have 8 Gb of ram available on a 4 core machine don't start one server using all 8 Gb.
-Instead start 4 servers with 2 Gb memory each.
-Assign them to different ports and use a client library to do the load balancing between them.
-That way you will have 4 times the query capacity.
+Instead start 4 servers with 2 Gb memory each or even 8 servers with 1 Gb each.
+Assign them to different ports and use a client library to do the key balancing between them.
+That way you will have 4 - 8 times the query capacity.

 QCache is ideal for container deployment.
 Start one container running one QCache instance.